Explain Briefly What The Rate Includes

 Q: Can I refuse to pay a fee that wasn't disclosed?

 A: It depends on the circumstances and local laws.
 If a fee was not disclosed before you agreed to the purchase, you may have grounds to dispute the charge.
-However, you may need to escalate the issue to a consumer protection agency or take legal action to resolve the dispute.
+That said, you may need to escalate the issue to a consumer protection agency or take legal action to resolve the dispute.

 Q: How can I avoid hidden fees when booking travel?